Malaya and British Borneo dollar: End of common currency

 On 12 June 1967, the currency union came to an end and Malaysia, Singapore and Brunei each began issuing their own currencies: the Malaysian dollar, Singapore dollar and Brunei dollar.
 The currencies of the three countries were interchangeable at par value under the Interchangeability Agreement until 8 May 1973 when the Malaysian government decided to terminate it.
 Brunei and Singapore continue with the Agreement until the present day.

-The Board of Commissioners of Currency Malaya and British Borneo was officially wound up on 30 November 1979.
+The Board of Commissioners of Currency, Malaya and British Borneo was officially wound up on 30 November 1979.

 Coins

-Coins were issued in bronze 1 cent square shaped coins issued between 1953 and 1961, and circular coins of similar composition from 1962, and cupro-nickel 5, 10, 20, and 50 cents.
+Coins were issued in bronze 1 cent square shaped coins issued between 1956 and 1961, and circular coins of similar composition from 1962, and cupro-nickel 5, 10, 20, and 50 cents.
 These all shared a similar basic design depicting Queen Elizabeth II on the obverse and denomination on the reverse.
 However, the Queen was replaced with two daggers on the smaller round cent of 1962.
 These coins carried the same design features and sizes from the coins of the previous Commissioner's Currency and Straits series, making them relatively unchanged in appearance except for the depictions of the British monarchs.
 The older coins also continued to circulate alongside these bearing the new title.

 Banknotes

 1953 series

 All notes bear the date 21 March 1953, and signed by W.C.
-Taylor, the chairman of the Board of Commissioner of Currency.
+Taylor, the chairman of the Board of Commissioners of Currency.
 The 1, 5 and 10 dollar notes were printed by Waterlow and Sons, the 50 and 100 dollar notes were printed by Bradbury, Wilkinson & Co.
 Ltd. and the 1,000 and 10,000 dollar notes were printed by Thomas de la Rue & Co.
 Ltd. As a safeguard against forgery, a broken security thread and the watermark of a lion's head were incorporated in the paper before printing.